insignificanthomosapien/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 It is highly recommended to immediately read [A re-introduction to JavaScript (JS tutorial)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) on Mozilla's website.

 If you wish to get to know JavaScript deeply there is a great free book series on the internet called [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS).
+Apart from this, another brilliant free book series is [Eloquent-Javascript], which can be found at (https://eloquentjavascript.net/).

 Another great resource for learning JavaScript is [javascript.info](https://javascript.info).